Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 What Kumon Does Well

-To be straight about this: Kumon has real strengths, and families who dismiss it without understanding what it's designed to do are often missing the point.
+To be direct about this: Kumon has real strengths, and families who dismiss it without understanding what it's designed to do are often missing the point.

 A Proven, Structured Methodology